 Office of Port Infrastructure Development

 There are more than 300 ports in the United States, and they are all different.
 Ports may be operated by a state, a county, a municipality, a private corporation, or a combination.
 Many ports are complex entities, involving facilities for transportation by several modes of transportation: water, rail, road, or even air.
 Ports are a vitally important part of the nationwide Marine Transportation System, which includes not only ports, but also inland and coastal waterways, and the inter-modal connectors.
-The Maritime Administration through it’s Strong-ports program provides expertise on port finance and port infrastructure, and has assisted major ports in their recent redevelopment plans.
+The Maritime Administration through it’s multiple programs provide expertise on port finance and port infrastructure, and has assisted major ports in their recent redevelopment plans.

 - Coordinating and managing port infrastructure projects for a variety of entities, including state, local, and territorial authorities.